bjornarprytz/unsharted-2/readme.md

 ### Bugs

-- Scaling SoftBody is a bit tricky
+- Figure out a way to scale the poop

 ### Deploy